 Events & Work Days

 One of the major problems with these invasive species is that they don’t have natural predators in this area so they dominate and drive out the natives creating areas with only one or two varieties of plants.
 These areas of limited diversity are very unstable and vulnerable.
-So our goal is to gradually remove the invasive species and allow the natives to return and restore the balance.
-These efforts will benefit the land quality in and around Kleinstuck, but also the ground water quality, much of which drains down through Kleinstuck.
+Our goal is to gradually remove invasive species and plant native wildflowers, shrubs, trees and grasses to restore balance.
+These efforts will benefit the land, wildlife habitat, and also the ground water quality, much of which drains down through Kleinstuck.

 - 247 volunteer workdays in the preserve

 - 50 special events (frog walks, birdwatching walks, snowshoe hikes, wildflower identification walks, movie nights, etc.)